-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark III and the Nikon D850?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 5D Mark III:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.